 • MVFF does not pay rental fees.
 Instead, our resources are invested in the production and promotion of the best possible showcase for your work.
 For theatrical runs, films may subsequently be considered for our year-round venue, the Christopher B. Smith Rafael Film Center.

-• Films are often screened more than once during the festival
+• Films are often screened through the duration of the festival

 • Industrial, promotional or instructional films are not eligible.